 Note: Not offered every year.

-WRT 101 - Basic Principles of Writing 1 credits (Fall and Spring)
+WRT 101 - College Writing in the Liberal Arts 1 credits (Fall and Spring)

-WRT 102 - Advanced Principles of Writing 2 credits (Fall and Spring)
+WRT 102 - Voice and Style for the Academic Writer 2 credits (Fall and Spring)

-WRT 120 - Oral Communication Skills 2 credits (Spring)
+WRT 120 - Oral Communication for Academic Purposes 2 credits (Spring)

-WRT 150 - Teaching Writing 2 credits (Fall or Spring)
+WRT 301 - Teaching and Tutoring Writing 4 credits (Fall and Spring)